"Gentle when stroked, yet fierce when provoked"

 You can also exercise your Wolfhound by taking part in sports such as running with your dog, Canicross, tracking competitions, and lure coursing.
 These activities will burn off your dog's energy and help to keep it fit and active.

-Once back home, the Irish Wolfhound will love to stretch out on a comfy bed or sofa and snooze a couple of hours away.
+Once back home, Irish Wolfhound dogs will love to stretch out on a comfy bed or sofa and snooze a couple of hours away.
 They can become couch potatoes if you let them, as they are so laid-back, but it's best to keep your dog active.

 The origins of the Irish Wolfhound have been lost in the mists of time, and have become the stuff of ancient legend and myth.
 However, we know for sure that they resulted from breeding British big hounds with hounds from the Middle East used in coursing (ie. chasing prey).